-Advanced search (default): Type terms in up to three boxes, select a field to search for each term (or leave as default), and then click “Search”.
+Advanced search (default): Type terms, select a field to search for each term (or leave as default), and then click Search.

-- Boolean/Phrase -- These operators are AND, OR, or NOT and are used to either narrow or broaden result numbers.
+- Boolean/Phrase -- These operators are AND, OR, or NOT.
+Used to narrow or broaden results.

 - OR—either term will be in the returned document but not necessarily both.
 (Broadens the search).

-- NOT—the term following this word subtracts any items containing the term from the results.
-(Narrows the search and can be too exclusive)
+- NOT—the term following this word subtracts any items containing the term from results.
+(Narrows)

-- Find all my search terms – This is the same as a Boolean ”AND” search.
+- Find all my search terms – Equals ”AND” search.

-- Find any of my search terms – This is the same as a Boolean “OR” search.
+- Find any of my search terms – Equals “OR” search.

-- Search for related words – searches the thesaurus or subject indexes for related terms.
+- Search for related words – Searches thesaurus or subject indexes for related terms.

-- Search within the full-text of articles – expands your search capability and increases the number of citations retrieved.
+- Search within the full-text of articles – Expands search.

-- Grouping terms together using parentheses -- Parentheses also may be used to control a search query.
-Without parentheses, a search is executed from left to right.
-Words that you enclose in parentheses are searched first.
-Why is this important?
-Parentheses allow you to control and define the way the search will be executed.
+- Grouping terms using parentheses -- Can be used to control a search query.
+Words enclosed in parentheses are searched first.
 The left phrase in parentheses is searched first; then, based upon those results, the second phrase in parentheses is searched.

-Limit Your Search – You can limit your search to the following: Full-text only, Scholar (Peer Review) Journals, a specific publication, publication date, and image quick view.
-If you select any of the common limiters, they are applied to all databases you are searching.
+Limit Your Search –Full-text only, Scholarly (Peer Review) Journals, a specific publication, publication date.
+Selecting any of the common limiters will then be applied to all databases searched.
 A limiter will appear in the common limiters section only if it is available in all the databases you selected.

 Special Limiters - If you are searching more than one database, under the “limit your search” area “special limiters” sections appear.
-The database-specific limiters appear under the heading Special limiters for: Database Name. (e.g., Special limiters for: Academic Search Premier) If you select a special limiter, it is applied only to the database under which it appears.
-For example, you might select the Publication type limiter below Academic Search Premier, and need to select it again below PsycInfo.
+The database-specific limiters appear under the heading Special limiters for: Database Name. (e.g., Special limiters for: Academic Search Premier) Selecting a special limiter applies only to the database under which it appears.

-- Left section – Shows number of results from your search.
-You can refine results by:
+- Left section – Shows number of results.
+Refine by:

-- Source Type (periodicals, news, dissertations, books), Database (if searched multiple databases can see only ones in a particular databases).
+- Source Type (periodicals, news, dissertations, books), Database.

 - Middle section – List of first 10 results